joinpursuit/capstone/git-github-w-teams/lesson-notes/README.md

 **Instructor**

-- Create a new repository on GitHub, with a default `README.md` file
+- Create a new repository on GitHub in the `joinpursuit` org so that you can add your class as a team, with a default `README.md` file
-- Add all students as collaborators with `write` permission
+- Add all students as collaborators with `write` or `admin` permission

 **Students**

-- Accept the invite to collaborate on the repository
+- You may need to accept an invite to collaborate on the repository - please check your email
 - Navigate to a folder on your computer that is not already a git repository
 - Do NOT fork this repository
 - `git clone <repository url>`